-Richard Xu is the founding and managing partner of Han Yi Law.
-His major practice areas include the formation and deployment of private equity funds, M&A, restructurings, general corporate and foreign-related dispute resolution.
-He has been the primary counsel to many world-class institutional investors active in China, and has also advised numerous multinational corporations from a broad range of industries on their various M&A, joint venture and financing initiatives related to China.
-Richard is experienced in combining Chinese local know-how with best international practice, and is a trusted expert in coming up with creative yet practical legal solutions for his clients' increasingly challenging China mandates.
+Richard Xu is the founding partner of Han Yi Law.
+His major practice areas include formation and deployment of private equity funds, M&A, restructurings, general corporate and foreign-related dispute resolution.
+Richard has been the primary counsel to many world-class institutional investors active in China.
+He has also advised numerous multinational corporations from a broad range of industries on their various M&A, joint venture and financing initiatives related to China.
+Richard is a trusted expert, experienced in combining Chinese local know-how with best international practice and coming up with creative yet practical legal solutions for his clients' increasingly challenging China mandates.